CamillaCP/MQTT_Traffic_Generator/README.md

 ## Features

 - _UI for Custom Configuration_: Define and save MQTT traffic configurations through a graphical interface, with access to both modes of operation.
 This allows users to configure MQTT traffic parameters directly, as well as specifying the existing PCAP file for traffic replay.
-- _Simulation of Counterfeit Nodes for Covert Channels_: Embed hidden messages within MQTT topic names using two distinct covert channel techniques, namely the modulation of the letter casing or the insertion of a counterfeit ID.
+- _Simulation of Counterfeit Nodes_: Embed hidden messages within MQTT topic names using two distinct covert channel techniques, namely the modulation of the letter casing or the insertion of a counterfeit ID, as well as the possibility to simulate a DoS attack targeting the MQTT broker.
 - _Support for Both Event-Driven and Periodic Publishing_: Set publishing intervals for event-driven or periodic messages, with customizable delay distributions (i.e., uniform, exponential, and normal).
 - _Traffic Capture_: Automatically captures all generated traffic using `tshark` and saves it to a PCAP file.